viinex/go-vnx-class/readme.md

 Clusters lifecycle management
 =============================
-When `vnx-class` supervises viinex instances and clusters, it is expected to watch for instances getting registererd and de-registered and the WAMP router, to manage the clusters' configuration and their lifecycle within viinex instances.
+When `vnx-class` supervises viinex instances and clusters, it is expected to watch for instances getting registererd and de-registered at the WAMP router, to manage the clusters' configuration and their lifecycle within viinex instances.

 This is achieved by means of cooperation between `vnx-class` and viinex objects running in the "main" (statically configured) cluster of a viinex instance.

 In particular, every viinex install has a copy of configuration file named `vnx-class-instance.json` which is installed into `/usr/share/viinex/js/modules`.
 This file can be either copied into `/etc/viinex.conf.d/`, or directly specified as the configuration source for viinex.
 The file refences a number of variables, which is why the variables file also has to be specified at viinex startup (as a command line parameter).

 The `vnx-class-instance.json` configuration file defines three objects: a WAMP client, which maintains connection to the WAMP router within `vnx-class`, an SQLite database which is used to store the clusters' configuration, and the script which makes sure that clusters get started upon viinex startup, and re-starts the cluster when its configuration gets changed in the database.
 Both the database and the script are registered within WAMP client, so they can be called by `vnx-class`, and this is what actually happens when the latter detects that viinex instance gets registered, or when the cluster's configuration changes in etcd database.

 Even though `vnx-class` is necessary to populate the instance-wise configuration database at viinex, -- the controller script is capable of starting previously configured clusters when `vnx-class` is unavailable.